Quantum-coherent mixtures of causal relations: Supplementary Notes

 where we introduce the components

-Note that the $A_k$ contain only the two-qubit identity operator, which we expect to implement a purely cause-effect relation, whereas the $B_k$ contain only the swap operator, which we expect to realize a purely common-cause relation.
+Note that the $A_k$ contain only the two-qubit identity operator, which we expect to implement a purely cause-effect relation (the first term in supplementary equation~\ref{eq:partialswap2}), whereas the $B_k$ contain only the swap operator, which we expect to realize a purely common-cause relation (the second term in supplementary equation~\ref{eq:partialswap2}).

 In terms of the $A_k$ and $B_k$, we have

 The effect of the first term is

 that is, it applies the identity channel from $D$ to $B$, which is our example of a purely cause-effect relation.
 The effect of the second term is